Looking for the best things to do on Magnetic Island for your upcoming trip? This is the only guide you need!

-Magnetic Island is a serene nirvana situated right within our planets’ greatest natural wonder of the world, the Great Barrier Reef.
-In this guide, you’ll discover the many awesome things to do on Magnetic Island, and realize why this destination is considered Townsville’s best-kept secret.
+Magnetic Island is a serene nirvana situated right within our planet’s greatest natural wonder of the world, the Great Barrier Reef.

-Also known as Maggie (or MI as the locals call it) is the perfect place to kick back and relax, as well as go on all different kinds of adventures.
-It’s also home to Northern Australia’s largest colony of wild koalas and averages 320 days of sunshine per year!
+Also known as Maggie (or MI as the locals call it), it’s the perfect place to kick back and relax, as well as go on all different kinds of fun-fuelled adventures.

 You can also find cute little bars, restaurants, and cafes all along the two main bays, Horseshoe Bay and Nelly Bay, and the native wildlife is breathtakingly abundant.